 Every day, millions of children take a giant step out of poverty simply by going to school.
 But no child can take that step on an empty stomach.
 It takes nutritious food for them to be able to learn and grow up healthy.

 But what happens to those children when they grow up?
-We caught up with nine of them to find out.
+WFP visited with nine of them to find out.

 The Marathon Runner

 Before winning two Olympic medals and smashing the marathon world record, Paul Tergat was a student in Kenya’s impoverished Rift Valley.
 He says the school meals he received as a boy played a crucial role in unlocking his athletic talent.
 Tergat is now a WFP Ambassador Against Hunger, advocating on behalf of hungry school children around the world.
 Find out more

 Polio and poverty meant Apollinaire Gahungu had a difficult start to life.
 But things began to look up when he was sent to a WFP-supported school in Bujumbura, Burundi, where he graduated at the head of his class.
 Today Apollinaire is a communications specialist working for the Embassy of South Africa in Burundi, with a successful career as a journalist behind him.
 Find out more